 Another problem is that around 70 percent of women with endometriosis show some reduction in their response to progesterone, says Bruner-Tran.
 This hormone rises after ovulation and readies the uterus for a fertilized egg.
 Even healthy women experience a suppressed immune system as progesterone starts to increase — which occurs during pregnancy as well as before menstruation — but progesterone “resistance” means those women don’t get the anti-inflammatory benefits of progesterone.

-While women with endometriosis might be more prone to illness, we don’t have to walk around in a bubble.
+Women with endometriosis might be more prone to some health problems, we don’t have to walk around in a bubble.
 Here are some ways to give your body a boost.

 Research shows that stress weakens the immune system.
 Keeping calm is easier said than done, but exercise, mindfulness, and even taking a few calming breaths can help.
 If you can take a walk in nature, even better.